Taclebrand/Hitchit/replit.md

 HitchIt is a comprehensive ride-sharing and package delivery platform with Firebase authentication, location services, Airbnb-style pricing controls, and integrated payment systems using Stripe for drivers, riders, and package shippers.
 The platform includes advanced multi-vehicle management with one-tap vehicle profile switching and complete driver onboarding with selfie verification.

 ## Recent Changes
+- **January 6, 2025**: Removed all mock/test data from database for real trip creation and matching
+- **January 6, 2025**: Enhanced trip search with proper "no match" messaging for rides and packages
+- **January 6, 2025**: Implemented real package delivery matching with driver availability search
+- **January 6, 2025**: Updated trip filtering with location proximity, date, and seat availability
+- **January 6, 2025**: Added comprehensive driver search for package shippers with no-driver messaging
 - **January 6, 2025**: Implemented smart location autocomplete with recent and favorite locations
 - **January 6, 2025**: Added database tables for recent_locations and favorite_locations
 - **January 6, 2025**: Created SmartLocationAutocomplete component with real-time search
-- **January 6, 2025**: Integrated location history tracking and usage analytics
-- **January 6, 2025**: Added API endpoints for location management and search functionality
-- **June 24, 2025**: Implemented real location data with Google Maps API integration
-- **June 24, 2025**: Enhanced trip creation with real street address detection and fallback options
-- **June 24, 2025**: Fixed camera permissions and selfie capture for driver verification

 ## Project Architecture